PlayStation Architecture

 Geometry Transformation Engine

-The ‘CP2’ or Geometry Transformation Engine (GTE) is a special math processor that accelerates vector and matrix calculations.
+The ‘CP2’, or Geometry Transformation Engine (GTE), is a specialised math processor that accelerates vector and matrix calculations.

-You don’t have to remember all these to follow the rest of the article!
-Just keep in mind that the GTE will be taking care of the first stages of the graphics pipeline, such as 3D projection, lighting and clipping.
-This will help to generate the required data that will be sent to the GPU for rendering.
+You don’t need to memorise all of this to follow the rest of the article!
+Just keep in mind that the GTE takes care of the initial stages of the graphics pipeline, including 3D projection, lighting, and clipping.
+This will help to generate the required data to send to the GPU for rendering.

 Motion Decoder

 The Motion Decoder, also called ‘MDEC’ or ‘Macroblock Decoder’, is another processor living next to the CPU.
-This time, it decompresses ‘Macroblocks’ into a format the GPU can understand.
-A Macroblock is a data structure that houses a picture with similar encoding to JPEG.
+This time, it decompresses ‘macroblocks’ into a format the GPU can understand.
+A macroblock is a data structure containing an image encoded similarly to JPEG.

-The MDEC decompresses bitmaps made of 8x8 24 bpp pixels at a time.
-Walker’s programming guide states the MDEC can compute 9,000 macroblocks per second.
-This would allow to stream a 320x240 px full-motion video (FMV) at 30 frames per second.
+The MDEC decompresses bitmaps consisting of 8x8 pixels at 24 bpp (bits per pixel).
+Overall, the MDEC can compute 9,000 macroblocks per second [5], enabling to stream a 320x240 px full-motion video (FMV) at 30 frames per second.

-DMA is used to send compressed data through CD-ROM → RAM → MDEC.
-The same path is taken in the opposite direction, though in this case, the destination is VRAM.
+DMA is used to transfer compressed data through the CD-ROM, RAM, and MDEC.
+The same path is used in reverse, though the destination in this case is VRAM.

-While this component is sitting inside the SoC and shares the same data bus, it’s not a MIPS co-processor, so the CPU/DMA access it through the memory map (as opposed to intercepting instructions).
+While this component resides within the SoC and shares the same data bus, it is not a MIPS coprocessor; the CPU and DMA access it via the memory map, rather than intercepting instructions.

-For more info about the MDEC unit, I suggest checking out Sabin’s [5] and CzekaƄski’s [6] resources.
+For more info about the MDEC unit, I suggest consulting Sabin’s [6] and CzekaƄski’s [7] resources.

 Missing units?

-So far, we got a ‘CP0’ and a ‘CP2’, but where’s the ‘CP1’?
-Well, that’s reserved for a Floating Point Unit (FPU) and I’m afraid Sony didn’t provide one.
-This doesn’t mean the CPU can’t perform arithmetic with decimal numbers, it just won’t be fast enough (software-emulated FPU) or too precise (fixed-point arithmetic instead).
+So far, we’ve seen a ‘CP0’ and a ‘CP2’, but where’s the ‘CP1’?
+Well, that’s actually reserved for a Floating Point Unit (FPU) - and I’m afraid Sony didn’t provide one.
+This doesn’t mean the CPU is incapable of performing arithmetic with decimal numbers; it simply won’t be fast enough (when using software routines) or particularly accurate (when relying on fixed-point arithmetic).

-Game logic (involving physics, collision detection, etc) still can get around with fixed-point arithmetic.
-Fixed-point encoding stores decimal numbers with an immutable number of decimal places.
-This implies a loss in precision after certain operations, but remember, this is a video-game console, not a professional flight simulator.
-Hence, the precision-performance trade-off is somewhat feasible.
+Game logic (involving physics, collision detection, and similar) can still get by using fixed-point arithmetic.
+Fixed-point encoding represents decimal numbers with an immutable number of decimal places.
+This leads to a loss in precision during certain operations, but remember: this is a video game console, not a professional flight simulator.
+Hence, the trade-off between precision and performance can be considered reasonable.

-By the way, if you’d like to refresh concepts like ‘fixed-point’, ‘floating-point’, ‘decimal’ and ‘integer’, I recommend taking a look at Gabriel Ivancescu’s post for a quick summary [7].
+By the way, if you’d like a quick refresher on concepts like ‘fixed-point’, ‘floating-point’, ‘decimal’, and ‘integer’, I recommend taking a look at Gabriel Ivancescu’s post [8].

 Delay galore

-As we’ve seen before, the CW33300 is a pipelined processor, meaning that it queues up multiple instructions and executes them in parallel at different stages.
-This hugely improves instruction throughput, but if it’s not controlled properly, it can lead to pipeline hazards, resulting in computational errors.
+As we’ve seen before, the CW33300 is a pipelined processor - meaning it queues multiple instructions and executes them in parallel at different stages.
+This hugely improves instruction throughput, but without proper control, it can lead to pipeline hazards, resulting in computational errors.

-The MIPS I architecture is susceptible to [8]:
+The MIPS I architecture is particularly susceptible to [9]:

 Image

-Instructions from ‘Spyro The Dragon’ visualised on the NO$PSX debugger.
-Notice how LW (load word from memory), JAL (jump and link) and BNE (branch on not equal) are followed by a delay slot to prevent hazards.
-Marked in red are fillers (useless instructions).
-Marked in blue perform meaningful operations.
+Instructions from ‘Spyro The Dragon’ visualised in the NO$PSX debugger.
+Notice how LW (load word from memory), JAL (jump and link) and BNE (branch on not equal) are each followed by a delay slot to prevent hazards.
+Instructions marked in red are fillers (useless instructions), while those in blue perform meaningful computations.

 Consequently, MIPS I CPUs exhibit the following behaviour:

-As we can see from the example, some delay slots are filled with meaningful instructions, which perform computations that are not affected by the hazard.
-Hence, delay slots don’t always imply a waste of cycles.
+As illustrated in the example, some delay slots are filled with meaningful instructions, which perform computations that are not affected by the hazard.
+Hence, delay slots do not always equate to wasted cycles.

-Having explained this, you may be wondering why a processor with these kinds of flaws could ever be commercialised.
-Well, one philosophy about RISC is that the burden of CPU programming is shifted from the developer to the compiler.
-MIPS, in particular, prioritised the production of good quality compilers (including assemblers) to accompany their new CPUs [10].
-Hence, developers could use a higher-level language (for instance, C) while the toolchain dealt with the hazards (by re-arranging instructions to fill in slots; or adding useless fillers as a last measure).
-So, all in all, while I don’t find it pleasant to see a CPU being filled with bubbles, I think MIPS tackled this in a very clever way.
+Having explained this, you may be wondering why a processor exhibiting such flaws would ever be commercialised.
+Well, one tenet of the RISC philosophy is that the burden of CPU programming is shifted from the developer to the compiler.
+MIPS, in particular, prioritised the production of high-quality compilers (including assemblers) to accompany their new CPUs [11].
+Hence, developers could use a higher-level language (for instance, C) while the toolchain automatically dealt with hazards, either by reordering instructions to fill in slots, or by adding useless fillers as a last measure.

 Graphics

 To recap, a large part of the graphics pipeline is carried out by the GTE.
 This includes perspective transformation (which projects the 3D space onto a 2D plane using the camera’s perspective) and lighting.
-The processed data is then sent to Sony’s proprietary GPU for rendering.
+The processed data is then sent to Sony’s proprietary Graphics Processor Unit (GPU) for rendering.

 Organising the content

-The system features 1 MB of VRAM that will be used to store the frame buffer, textures and other resources the GPU will require to render the scene.
-The CPU can fill this area using DMA.
+The system features 1 MB of VRAM that will be used to store the frame buffer, textures, and other resources the GPU will require to render the scene.
+The CPU can populate this area using DMA.

 The type of chip fitted (VRAM) is dual-ported, like the Virtual Boy’s.
-VRAM uses two 16-bit buses, which enables concurrent access between the CPU/DMA/GPU and the Video encoder.
+VRAM uses two 16-bit buses, which enables concurrent access by the CPU, DMA, GPU and the video encoder.

 Image